nautobot/nautobot/nautobot/docs/development/index.md

 ### Long Term Support (LTS)

-It is the core team’s intention to have a Long Term Support (LTS) version of Nautobot.
-The initial target release for the LTS version is the end of 2021, which will be the third or fourth release of Nautobot.
-Being that Nautobot is a new and open source community-based project, the goal is to collect as much feedback as possible within the first 3-6 months that will help finalize the correct LTS model.
+The core team is currently evaluating publishing Long Term Support (LTS) version of Nautobot.
+At this time there is no formal target for this initial release.
+Our goal is to collect feedback from installations of Nautobot to help identify a maintainable and reliable LTS model.
+If you have interest in deploying an LTS version of Nautobot, or useful information to help inform the final LTS model, please contribute to the [GitHub Discussion thread](###TODO_ADD_LINK) around LTS.

 ### Deprecation Policy